This guide has been peer reviewed by the medical team at The Lowdown and the FSRH and is regularly reviewed as per both clinical content policies

 What’s the lowdown?

-- Your contraception can affect your skin – sometimes in a good way, but sometimes negatively
+- Your contraception can affect your skin – sometimes in a good way

 - Generally the best contraceptive pill for acne is the combined pill, which includes popular brands such as Yasmin, Eloine and Lucette

 - But it’s not always as simple as that – take a look at our reviews to see how different contraceptives affect people’s skin

 Annoyingly, women are more likely than men to be affected by acne in adulthood,¹ suggesting hormones may play a key role.
 It’s perhaps not surprising that many women find changing their birth control affects their skin.
 In this article, we look at the contraceptive methods – such as the pill, patch or copper coil – that can help or hinder your efforts to bust blemishes.

 Acne is a really common skin condition – but that doesn’t mean it’s not distressing.
 It causes black, white or red spots to appear on the face.
 Some people get acne on their back or their chest too.